Alicia Dussán de Reichel: Career

 1968, Dussán served as an advisor to the Gold Museum, Bogotá to develop scripts for the museum exhibits.
 After 1968, she no longer participated in field work on archaeological sites.
 Throughout her career, she published 40 books, around half as a co-author with her husband, and nearly 500 articles.

 While continuing to work in a consultative role with the Gold Museum, Dussán was appointed to serve as the head of the Division of Museums and Restoration of the Colombian Institute of Culture in 1970.
 Simultaneously, as a Guggenheim Fellow, she worked on a project sponsored by Harvard University and the Colombian National Institute of Nutrition to evaluate the effects of malnutrition on mental development in Colombia.
 She resigned from the museum post in 1973 and between 1975 and 1977 worked among the Kogi people completing archaeological and ethnological studies.
 In 1978, Dussán moved to Los Angeles, California and worked as a visiting curator for the Museum of Cultural History.
 In 1980, she transferred to the Natural History Museum of Los Angeles County, where she remained until 1982.
-Returning to Colombia, she began work on as a co-producer of an audiovisual media project on Colombian culture created by the Ministry of Education.
+Returning to Colombia, she began work as a co-producer of an audiovisual media project on Colombian culture created by the Ministry of Education.

 Dussán was one of the founders and a charter member of the Academy of Sciences of the Third World, created in 1983 to promote scholarship and stimulus to develop scientific study.
 She also led the drive to create the Academy of Women Scientists of the Third World.
 In 1984, she was recognized by the Colombian Congress of Anthropology with Meritorious Honor, grade III.
-That same year, she became a coordinator at the Institute of Colombian Culture, in the Cultural Communications Division and then in 1988, coordinated institutional relations for the Colombian Academy of Exact, Physical and Natural Sciences through 1989.
-In 1993, Dussán was awarded the Honor of Cultural Merit from the mayor of Bogotá, in 1998 she elected as an Officer of the Order of Democracy of the Republic of Colombia by the legislature, and in 2001 was recognized with the Honor of Scientific Woman of Success.
+That year, she became a coordinator at the Institute of Colombian Culture, in the Cultural Communications Division and then in 1988, coordinated institutional relations for the Colombian Academy of Exact, Physical and Natural Sciences through 1989.
+In 1993, Dussán was awarded the Honor of Cultural Merit from the mayor of Bogotá, in 1998 she was elected as an Officer of the Order of Democracy of the Republic of Colombia by the legislature, and in 2001 was recognized with the Honor of Scientific Woman of Success.
 The Ministry of Culture in conjunction with the Colombian Academy of Exact, Physical and Natural Sciences bestowed upon her the Lifetime Achievement prize for her scientific body of work in 2002.
 She occupied Chair 15 of the Colombian Academy of Exact, Physical and Natural Sciences until 2008, when she was granted the status Honorary Academic.
 During her tenure, she was the only anthropologist to be a member of the organization.
 In 2010, the French Government honored her as an officer of the Ordre des Arts et des Lettres.

+Personal life

-Dussán turned 100 in October 2020.
+Dussán turned 100 in October 2020, and died on 17 May 2023, at age 102.